NashWellington/NNES/tests.md

 ## PPU
 * Pac-Man's top left background tile is set to 0 when it shouldn't be
+* PPU should output a solid color based on the value at PPU $3F00 (palette RAM index 0)
+* translating palette values to pixel values may be doable with integer math, instead of pre-defined values (http://forums.nesdev.com/viewtopic.php?f=2&t=14338)

 ## APU
 * In Pac-Man, at some point, tones change from being not constant (i.e. playing notes normally) to constantly playing.
 This stops every time a big pellet gets eaten (and the sfx change).
 This probably has something to do with timers being messed up.
 Maybe tones are played constantly once a timer's value hits 0?